 Note: Selecting the Disabled radio button will not help as doing so will revert it to default.

 6. Click Apply > Ok > exit editor

-Now, try to download a large file you should not face any problem and bandwidth should now be increased.
+Now, if you try to download a large file, you should not face any problem and bandwidth should now be increased.